kshurik/rekkobook/_sources/chapter1/baseline.md

 #### 3.3.2.
 Recommend Part
-Here, we just use calculated recommendations from above method `fit()`
+Here, we just use calculated recommendations from the above method `fit()`

 ```{code-cell} ipython3
 def recommend(